jrussellfreelance/powershell-scripts/readme.md

 create-csv-from-mysql-table.ps1: Creates a csv pf a MySQL table based on the SQL query specified.

 create-csv-from-sqlserver-table.ps1: Creates a csv pf a SQL Server table based on the SQL query specified.

+create-startup-executable.ps1: Creates a scheduled task of an executable file that runs on start up.

+create-startup-powershell-script.ps1: Creates a scheduled task of a Powershell script that runs on start up.

+create-symbolic-link.ps1: Creates a symbolic link.

 delete-IIS-site.ps1: Deletes a website, app pool, and dns entry on remote servers.